 E-commerce support jobs

-The increase in online shopping fueled by the pandemic has created thousands of positions to help retailers get products to consumers faster.
-These positions are on the rise:
+Online shopping has increased significantly in the past few years, which has led companies to create thousands of new positions to help consumers get their products faster.
+The following positions are on the rise:

-- Package handlers load and unload packages, typically in a warehouse setting.
-Most package handler positions are entry level roles and don’t require any previous work experience
+- Package handlers load and unload packages, typically in warehouses.
+Most package handler positions are entry-level roles and don’t require any previous work experience.

 - Local delivery drivers deliver packages to homes and businesses.
-Requires you to be at least 18 years old and have a driver’s license
+These jobs are typically available to those 18 years and older with a valid license.

 Healthcare supporting staff